MATERIALS: PETFOOD AND ANIMAL FEED

 After 24 hours of wetting, the clumps were tested using their Texture Analyser with a 3 point bend test and recording the maximum force before break to describe the strength of each clump and the effect each composition.

-Petfood and Animal Feed: How to measure the textural characteristics of petfood chews
+Petfood and Animal Feed: How to measure the textural characteristics of petfood chews and dental products

 Materials: How to test resistive force sensors for robotics design